THE BIBLICAL MODEL PART 8: THE MESSAGE OF MISSIONS, WHAT IS THE GOSPEL? 2

 What happened after the transfer of that sacred truth that is the gospel, when it passed from one distant land to another?
 Why does it seem that many countries receive missionaries, but generally very few in Latin America have sent missionaries to other places?
 Many believe that evangelizing their own people is enough and bringing the gospel to other places in their own country is enough to participate in the Great Commission.
 For many, this is missions.

-I have persoanlly witnessed entire “mission” campaigns on a national level of a certain baptist denomination that focused its entire month of missions on trying to get people to go out and share the gospel in their neighborhoods.
+I have personally witnessed entire “mission” campaigns on a national level of a certain baptist denomination that focused its entire month of missions on trying to get people to go out and share the gospel in their neighborhoods.
 Where most of their neighbors were exactly like them.
 I applaud the effort, but it was am emphasis on evangelism, not missions.
 I was asked to speak at a church who was participating.
 I was the only missionary there.
 I was gentle and loving.
 But I was clear that what was going on that day was much more evangelism than actual missions and that we just shouldn’t stop there.
 I remember receiving many blank stares after saying that.
 Their concept of missions was actually evangelism.
 We must define the terms.

 Let’s see what the gospel of Matthew 28:18-20 says: